Screenshot 2025-09-26 at 12.26.07

 Some projections preserve the true area of landmasses (like in the Wagner IV projection, where all circles have the same size), but they stretch and distort the shapes.

-How large is the effect?
+How large is the effect of projection distortion?

 In a good coordinate reference system for surveying, the effect is small, but it is still noticeable.
 For example: